ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 feature has no effect on constructs or undead.

 ##### Enveloping Mist
 As an action, you can spend 1 Ki to cast the rejuvenation or expeditious retreat spells as 1st level spells.
 These requires only verbal components.
-You can spend additional Ki to heighten the spells.
+You can spend additional Ki to heighten the spells (up to the normal limit of ki spells).

-Mistweaver’s Enlightenment.
+#### Mistweaver’s Enlightenment
 Also upon gaining this monk tradition, whenever you deal damage to a target, you are enhanced with enlightenment for until the end of your turn in the next round.

 You may either reduce the Ki cost of an ability you use by 1 point (minimum 1 point), or use the